5G Core Network Setup

 YateNRF

-As you have seen above, the first equipment that has to be added to the network is YateNRF.
-Without a configured YateNRF, you are not allowed to add other 5G equipment: YateUDM and/or YateUCN5G.
+As the system message asks (screenshot above), the first equipment that I have to add to my network is YateNRF.
+Without it, I am not allowed to add other 5G equipment like YateUDM and/or YateUCN5G.

 5G Core Network Setup 39